 Doing breast compressions while pumping can help you pump more and empty quickly.
 To do compressions, make a c-shape with your hand.
 Put your breast in your hand and gently squeeze your breast tissue forward towards the nipple.
 This should generate a large output when the compression is complete.
 You can do this your entire pumping session or for just a portion of it.
 There are also lactation massagers that you can use that can also increase your output.
 I like the Momcozy lactation massager.
 You can use code “Madison10” for 10 percent off the Momcozy store!

 Warmth can be helpful when pumping.
-You can use breast warmers, a warm towel, or a breast warming device.
+You can use breast warmers, a warm towel, or a breast-warming device.
 All can help you pump more and more efficiently.

 Make sure you are replacing your parts.
 How often you need to replace your parts depends on how frequently you are using them.
-If you are exclusively pumping, make sure to be replacing your parts quite often.
+If you are exclusively pumping, make sure to replace your parts quite often.
 Duckbills in particular need to be replaced regularly to maintain proper pump suction.
 Many insurance plans will cover replacement parts so make sure to check if your plan does.

 Maintain A Pumping Schedule